Eloquent: A More Robust Transmission Scheme for LLM Token Streaming: Future Directions

-On the other hand, the quality of experience (QoE) model of token streaming is equally important.
-Prior results in video QoE could provide insight on new system optimizaiton, but this requires new effort on creating the QoE model.
+There could be further effort on establishing the quality of experience (QoE) model for token streaming.
+Prior results in video QoE could provide insight on new system optimizaiton.
 For example, in video streaming it is established that lower quality frames are better than having stalls~\cite{cheng2023grace,qoe_general}.
 But in LLM Chatbot services people might be willing to suffer from rendering stall in order to receive more sophisticated answers.
 Moreover, users might have preference for a single long stall over frequent stalls.
 If this holds, then maintaining a token buffer at client side could help bring better experience.

-There could also be works combining QoE model, scheduling algorithm, and transmission protocol together.
-The data center could decrease job priority for users with lower QoE sensitivity for new token rendering and give more computing time to others.
-If generated packet have stacked up for \name sender, scheduling algorithm could also reduce its priority.
-These innovations potentially could help increase satisfaction using LLM Chatbots with limited resources.
+Building a better QoE model for LLM inference potentially improve our tradeoff curve for inference systems.